 The Salt Lake Field Office (SLFO) provides and manages information related to land ownership status, access and land records.
 Additionally, they process a variety of realty actions including:

 Rights-of-way grants - are authorizations issued for a variety of compatible uses of public land.
 Examples include roads, pipelines, communication sites, power lines, and telephone cables.
 It is recommended the applicant contact the Salt Lake Field Office and discuss a proposal before submitting an application in order to find out more about rights-of-way application procedures.
 SF-299 application.
-For more information visit the BLM WO Rights-of-wa site.
+More information is available here.

 Land Use Permits - are issued for up to 3 years for temporary use of the land usually involving minor projects.